vakas-786/Thrift-Paradox/README.md

 ```
 <br>
 <b>2) Analysis Charts</b> <br>
 The analysis portion of the app uses the recharts library for data visualization.
-The cartesian graph displayed the user's savings amount after 10 years with compounded interest.
+The line graph displayed the user's savings amount after 10 years with compounded interest.
 The bar graph displayed the user's savings amount on the red bar and the amount in foreign currencies on the blue bar.<br>

 The values were calculated for 10 years using 30% as the interest rate for a Thrift paradox savings account and 15% for the other savings account.
-After the amounts were calculated, they were passed down as an array of an object which was used to populate the cartesian graph.
+After the amounts were calculated, they were passed down as an array of an object which was used to populate the line graph.
 Below is a snippet of the code that was used to calculate the compounded interest:
 ```sh
 let compoundedInterest = [...Array(11).keys()].map(year => {
           let hash = Object()